My attempt at building a production grade docker image

 • Dropping privileges; replace Su-Exec

-I did not had the time to play with S6.
-The thing is quite complex and powerful, maybe more that what I need.
+I did not have the time to play with S6.
+The thing is quite complex and powerful, maybe more than what I need.

 Next